Crunch-io/ta-da/content/dev/features/ai-summary-tile.md

 {{<figure src="https://player-crunch-io.s3.amazonaws.com/help-crunch-io/screenshots/ai-summary-tile-03.png" width=200 class="img-fluid">}}

 A new dashboard tile will be created at the top of your dashboard.
 Click the “Generate summary” button to generate an AI summary of the dashboard tab.
-Press Done to save changes to your dashboard.

 {{<figure src="https://player-crunch-io.s3.amazonaws.com/help-crunch-io/screenshots/ai-summary-tile-04.png" width=700 class="img-fluid">}}